 The financial section of the plan should include a list of all documents that need to accompany invoices that will allow the contract manager to reconcile payments with the terms of the contracts.

-While some parts of the plan will have to be general, the best practice when writing the finance section is to be as detailed as possible.
+While some parts of the contract monitoring plan will have to be general, the best practice when writing the finance section is to be as detailed as possible.
 This will be the most read section of the report.
 You will want to include accurate and comprehensive information about:

 • Contract Pricing Structure